Top 5 Best Cat Flea Treatments (**2022 Review**)

 One of the best things you can do to get rid of fleas around your home is to vacuum, vacuum, vacuum!
 Flea eggs and flea dirt fall into your carpet and larvae feed on the flea dirt.
 The sooner you can vacuum everything into a bag and get rid of it, the better.
 When the fleas are in the pupae stage, it is a little more difficult to vacuum them because their cocoons are sticky.

 Start by completely treating your cat and making sure all adult fleas have been killed.
 Use can use a fine-toothed flea comb to check that you’ve gotten them all.
-Next, you can either use a flea fogger for a large infestation, or a spray on certain areas.
+Next, you can either use a flea fogger for a large infestation, or a strong flea spray on certain areas.

 When selecting which products to use, check to see if it kills adult fleas only or if it kills fleas throughout their entire life cycle.